MinecraftForge/Documentation/docs/gettingstarted/index.md

 Customizing Your Mod Information
 --------------------------------

 Edit the `build.gradle` file to customize how your mod is built (the file names, versions, and other things).
+Most things in the `build.gradle` can be removed or customized there.

 !!! important
-    **Do not** edit the `buildscript {}` section of the build.gradle file, its default text is necessary for ForgeGradle to function.
+    **Do not** edit the `settings.gradle` unless you know what you are doing.
+The default text is necessary to get the ForgeGradle plugin.

-Almost anything underneath the `// Only edit below this line, the above code adds and enables the necessary things for Forge to be setup.` marker can be changed.
-Many things can be removed and customized there as well.

 ### Simple `build.gradle` Customizations